Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.instances.removeResourcePolicies({ instance: "instance", project: "project", zone: "zone",  });

 /*
-Mark the host as faulty and try to restart the instance on a new host.
-*/
-await gapi.client.compute.instances.reportHostAsFaulty({ instance: "instance", project: "project", zone: "zone",  });

-/*
 Performs a reset on the instance.
 This is a hard reset.
 The VM does not do a graceful shutdown.
 For more information, see Resetting an instance.
 */
 await gapi.client.compute.instances.reset({ instance: "instance", project: "project", zone: "zone",  });